U.S. teen Rittenhouse acquitted of murder, all other charges after divisive trial | Law-Order

 President Joe Biden, who during last year's election campaign tweeted a video that appeared to link Rittenhouse to white supremacists, said on Friday he supported the jury's decision.
 But elsewhere reaction showed deep partisan divisions.
 It was greeted with outrage by many on the political left and celebrated by gun rights supporters.

-In reaching their verdicts after more than three days of deliberations, the jury contended with duelling narratives from the defense and prosecution that offered vastly different portrayals of the teenager's actions on the night of the shootings.
-The defense argued that Rittenhouse had been repeatedly attacked and had shot the men in fear for his life.
-They said he was a civic-minded teenager who had been in Kenosha to protect private property after several nights of unrest in the city south of Milwaukee.
+REPEATEDLY ATTACKED In reaching their verdicts after more than three days of deliberations, the jury contended with dueling narratives from the defense and prosecution that offered vastly different portrayals of the teenager's actions on the night of the shootings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)